Techtonica/curriculum/databases/mongo-db.md

   - [Start here](https://www.tutorialspoint.com/mongodb/mongodb_relationships.htm) and read until the Regex section.
 2. Follow [this video tutorial](https://youtu.be/4yqu8YF29cU) for building a full Mongo project on your machine with an mLab online mongo database.
 This will take at least 2 hours, so settle in!
 If you don't feel confident that you understand the parts of the project he is going over, stop the video and look up more examples.
  **Instructions**
-   While following the you tube link mentioned above do skip the login and deployement part which will allow you easy learning.
-The account is needed only during deploy, so you can skip the deployment which help you complete the tutorial without even having an account.
+   While following the YouTube link mentioned above do skip the login and deployment part which will allow you easy learning.
+The account is needed only during deploy, so you can skip the deployment which will help you complete the tutorial without even having an account.

 ### Challenge